ryankanno/py-golf-games/README.rst

 hic sunt dracones
 -----------------

+Please don't depend on this package as it is being used to test out a migration.

 You have been warned.

 If you play golf, you'll know what this is doing.
 Use at your own risk.